 If you failed over a full server job but did not enable reverse protection when you configured the job, you will lose the activated target license.
-To workaround this situation, uninstall Double-Take on the failed over source (currently on the target hardware) using the Double-Take Console or Windows uninstall applet, and the uninstall process will deactivate both the source and target licenses.
-You can then reinstall Double-Take on the failed over source (currently on the target hardware) and reactivate the source's original license.
+To workaround this situation, uninstall Double-Take on the failed over source (currently on the target hardware) using the Double-Take Console or Windows uninstall applet, and the uninstall process will deactivate both the source target licenses.
+You can t nd target licenses.
+You can then reinstall Double-Take on the failed over source (currently on e target hardware) and reactivate the source's original license. larget riardware) and read ctivate the source s original licerise.